Dropbox vs. Google Drive vs. OneDrive - Which Is the Best?

 The first thing that you care about might be the storage space.
 Let's take a look together:

-Google Drive: Google Drive provides 15GB free Google online storage for its users who have sign up an individual account.
-Compared with other cloud storage server, the free storage space of Google Drive is very large.
-And also, it offers unlimited storage space to the users who have register an account for work.
+Google Drive: Google Drive provides 15GB free online storage for its users who have signed up for an individual account.
+Compared with other cloud storage servers, the free storage space of Google Drive is very large.
+And also, it offers unlimited storage space to users who have register for an account for work.

-OneDrive: For the individual users of OneDrive, Microsoft will give them 5GB free storage space.
-And if you have registered an OneDrive account for business, you will have 1TB of space per person for as little as $5.00/month.
+OneDrive: For individual users of OneDrive, Microsoft will offer 5GB free storage space.
+And if you have registered for an OneDrive account for business, you will have 1TB of space per person for as little as $5.00/month.

 While choosing a cloud storage space, you should pay attention to the model and systems of your device cause not all the devices and systems are supported by these server.